✍️

 • Intensity Randomness - how much random variation to apply to the intensity value.

-• Blendable Randomness - how much random variation to apply to each blendable's value.
+• Blendable Randomness - how much random variation to apply to each value.

 • Bone Position Randomness - how much random variation to apply to each bone's position.